Documentation

 EnqueueTask(ctx context.Context, queue *Queue, task *Task) error

-ElectionStorage() (nats.KeyValue, error)
+ElectionStorage() (jetstream.KeyValue, error)

 PublishLeaderElectedEvent(ctx context.Context, name string, component string) error